 As the year draws to an end, you may be thinking about what healthy New Year’s resolutions you can implement into your life.

-While I’m all for making and sticking to goals (I have plenty at all times!), taking care of yourself should be something that you do all the time.
+While I’m all for making and sticking to goals, taking care of yourself should be something that you do all the time.

 Your health is your priority, and it’s really important to be leading a healthy lifestyle – not just making resolutions because everyone else is.